COALabo/coalab-website/research.md

 <a id="disorders"></a>
 **Focus:** Speech-Language Pathology (SLP)

-We investigate a range of oral and written language disorders, including developmental language delays, dyslexia, and aphasia.
-Our work is grounded in speech-language pathology, aiming to characterize the nature of these disorders at the behavioral level.
+We study speech, language, and reading difficulties across development, including developmental speech-language disorders and dyslexia.
+Our work is grounded in clinical speech-language pathology and focuses on understanding how language difficulties appear in real children across ages, languages, and learning contexts.
+Rather than treating disorders as uniform categories, we aim to capture their **heterogeneity** and to improve assessment and intervention in diverse and bilingual settings.

-**Key Questions:**
+**Key questions include:**
-- What are the underlying cognitive deficits in specific language disorders?
+- What cognitive and linguistic mechanisms underlie different language and reading difficulties?
-- How can we better characterize oral and written language impairments?
+- How can we better characterize individual profiles of oral and written language impairment?
-- What are the most effective intervention strategies?
+- How can assessment better reflect bilingual development and everyday communication?

 ### Developmental Neuroscience
 <a id="neuroscience"></a>
-**Focus:** Neural Mechanisms of Language
+**Focus:** Neural Bases of Language Development

-From the perspective of developmental neuroscience, we explore the neural basis of language disorders.
-We use neuroimaging techniques to understand brain development, neural connectivity, and how structural or functional abnormalities relate to language deficits.
+From a developmental neuroscience perspective, we investigate how brain development supports language learning—and how this process differs in children with language disorders.
+We use **child-friendly neuroimaging methods**, particularly **functional near-infrared spectroscopy (fNIRS)**, to study neural activity during language, working memory, and cognitive-control tasks.
+Our goal is to complement behavioral assessment and identify neural markers that help explain developmental pathways and intervention response, especially in young and bilingual children.

-**Key Questions:**
+**Key questions include:**
-- How does the "language brain" develop differently in children with disorders?
+- How does the developing “language brain” differ in children with language disorders?
-- What are the neural markers of dyslexia and other language impairments?
+- Can early neural markers help predict later language outcomes?
-- How does brain plasticity support recovery or intervention?
+- How does brain plasticity support learning and recovery over time?

-### Artificial Intelligence
+### Artificial Intelligence & Computational Modeling
 <a id="ai"></a>
-**Focus:** AI in Language Health
+**Focus:** AI for Language Health

-We apply artificial intelligence to the study of language disorders.
-This involves using machine learning and NLP to assist in screening, analyze complex language behavior data, and build predictive models for diagnosis and prognosis.
+A central feature of COALab’s work is the use of AI and computational modeling to better understand language development and to support clinical decision-making.
+We develop **voice-based AI tools**, computational and **Bayesian** models of language and reading, and **decision-support systems** that assist—not replace—clinicians.
+Our AI research emphasizes **interpretability, fairness, and clinical relevance**, ensuring that models integrate smoothly into real-world clinical workflows.

+Key directions include:
+- Voice-based screening tools for early identification of speech-language disorders
+- Computational and Bayesian models of dyslexia that capture individual differences and cross-linguistic variability
+- Reinforcement-learning systems that help personalize speech-language therapy while keeping clinicians in control

-**Key Questions:**
+**Key questions include:**
-- Can AI models accurately screen for language disorders using speech or text data?
-- How can we use AI to analyze large-scale behavioral data to find new patterns?
-- Can we build predictive models to identify at-risk children earlier?
+- Can speech and language patterns in children’s voices support earlier and fairer screening?
+- How can computational models help explain different developmental pathways in reading and language?
+- Can AI help clinicians tailor therapy more efficiently to each child’s needs?

 ## Research Facilities

-### Language & Cognition Lab
+### Language & Cognition Research Facilities
-- Sound-attenuated testing rooms
+- Child-friendly, sound-attenuated testing rooms
-- Eye-tracking systems (Tobii Pro Fusion)
-- EEG recording equipment
+- Neuroimaging infrastructure (functional near-infrared spectroscopy; fNIRS)
+- Standardized behavioral assessment tools for speech, language, and reading
-- Response time measurement systems
+- Response-time and experimental task measurement systems

-### Computational Lab
+### Computational & Data Science Infrastructure
-- High-performance computing cluster
-- GPU servers for deep learning
+- High-performance computing resources and GPU servers
-- Large-scale language corpora
-- Software development workstations

-### Collaboration Spaces
-- Group meeting rooms with video conferencing
-- Data visualization wall
+- Secure storage for large-scale speech, behavioral, and neuroimaging datasets
-- Shared workspace for students and postdocs
+- Software environments for machine learning, statistical modeling, and reproducible research

 ## Funding & Collaborations

-Our research is supported by grants from:
+Our research program is supported by competitive funding from major Canadian research and innovation organizations, including:

-- National Science Foundation (NSF)
+- **Brain Canada Foundation**
-- National Institutes of Health (NIH)
+- **Canadian Institutes of Health Research (CIHR)**
-- Social Sciences and Humanities Research Council (SSHRC)
+- **Social Sciences and Humanities Research Council of Canada (SSHRC)**
-- Industry partnerships with technology companies

-We collaborate with researchers worldwide, including partnerships with:
-- Department of Linguistics, University of Toronto
-- School of Computer Science, McGill University
-- International Consortium for Bilingualism Research
+- **Digital Research Alliance of Canada**
-- Multiple industry research labs
+- **Fonds de recherche du Québec – Santé (FRQS)**
+- **SickKids Foundation**
+- **Ministère de l’Économie, de l’Innovation et de l’Énergie (MEIE)**

+COALab collaborates closely with clinicians, neuroscientists, and computer scientists in Canada and internationally.
+Through these partnerships, we aim to ensure that our research remains clinically grounded, methodologically rigorous, and responsive to the needs of diverse and bilingual populations.

 ## Publications